-- VOCs released from waste panels will be monitored to confirm that the running annual average risk to the non-waste surface worker due to VOCs in the air emissions from the Underground HWDUs do not exceed the action levels identified in Permit Part 4, Section 4.6.2.3. and calculated from measured VOC concentrations using risk factors identified in Table 4.6.2.3.
-Appropriate remedial action, as specified in Permit Section 4.6.2.4, will be taken if the action levels in Permit Part 4, Section 4.6.2.3 are reached. - VOCs released from waste containers in disposal rooms will be monitored to confirm that the concentration of VOCs in the air of closed and active rooms in active panels do not exceed the VOC disposal room limits identified in Permit Part 4, Table 4.4.1.
-Appropriate remedial action, as specified in Permit Part 4, Section 4.6.3.3, will be taken if the original sample results are greater than or equal to the action levels in Permit Part 4, Table 4.6.3.2. - 25 N-2 Target Volatile Organic Compounds - The target VOCs for repository monitoring (Station VOC-C and VOC-D) and disposal room - 27 monitoring are presented in Table N-1. - 28 These target VOCs were selected because together they represent approximately 99 percent of - the carcinogenic risk due to air emissions of VOCs. - 30 N-3 Monitoring Design - Detailed design features of this plan are presented in this section.
-This plan uses available - sampling and analysis techniques to measure VOC concentrations in air.
-Subatmospheric - 33 sample collection units are used in the Repository and Disposal Room VOC Monitoring - Programs.
-These sample collection units are described in greater detail in Section N-4a(2). - 35 N-3a Sampling Locations - 36 Air samples will be collected at the WIPP facility to quantify airborne VOC concentrations as - 37 described in the following sections.
+- VOCs released from waste panels will be monitored to confirm that the running annual average risk to the non-waste surface worker due to VOCs in the air emissions from the underground HWDUs do not exceed the action levels identified in Permit Part 4, Section 4.6.2.3 and calculated from measured VOC concentrations using risk factors identified in Table 4.6.2.3.
+Appropriate remedial action, as specified in Permit Section 4.6.2.4, will be taken if the action levels in Permit Part 4, Section 4.6.2.3 are reached. - The VOCs released from waste containers in disposal rooms will be monitored to confirm that the concentration of VOCs in the air of closed and active rooms in active panels do not exceed the VOC disposal room limits identified in Permit Part 4, Table 4.4.1, as appropriate.
+Remedial action, as specified in Permit Part 4, Section 4.6.3.3, will be taken if the original sample results are greater than or equal to the action levels in Permit Part 4, Table 4.6.3.2. - 28 N-2 Target Volatile Organic Compounds - The target VOCs for repository monitoring (Station VOC-C and VOC-D) and disposal room monitoring are presented in Table N-1. - These target VOCs were selected because together they represent approximately 99 percent of the carcinogenic risk due to air emissions of VOCs.

+1 N-3 Monitoring Design

+2 Detailed design features of this plan are presented in this section.
+This plan uses available

+3 sampling and analysis techniques to measure VOC concentrations in air.
+Subatmospheric

+4 sample collection units are used in the Repository and Disposal Room VOC Monitoring

+5 Programs.
+These sample collection units are described in greater detail in Section N-4a(2).

+6 N-3a Sampling Locations

+Air samples will be collected at the WIPP facility to quantify airborne VOC concentrations as described in the following sections.

-1 N-3a(1) Sampling Locations for Repository VOC Monitoring
+9 N-3a(1) Sampling Locations for Repository VOC Monitoring

-- 2 Mine ventilation air, which could potentially be impacted by VOC emissions from the - 3 Underground HWDUs identified as Panels 1 through 8, will exit the underground through the - 4 Exhaust Shaft.
-Building 489 has been identified as the location of the maximum non-waste - 5 surface worker exposure.
-Air samples will be collected from Station VOC-C located at the west - 6 air intake for Building 489 (Figure N-1) to quantify VOCs in the ambient air.
-Background VOCs - 7 will be measured by sampling from Station VOC-D located at groundwater pad WQSP-4 (Figure - 8 N-1).
-This pad is located approximately one mile southeast (upwind based on the predominant - 9 wind direction) of the Exhaust Shaft within the WIPP facility boundary.
+Mine ventilation air, which could potentially be impacted by VOC emissions from the 10 underground HWDUs identified as Panels 1 through 8, 11, and 12, will exit the underground 11 through the Exhaust Shaft.
+Building 489 has been identified as the location of the maximum 12 non-waste surface worker exposure.
+Air samples will be collected from Station VOC-C located 13 at the west air intake for Building 489 (Figure M-78) to quantify VOCs in the ambient air.
+14 Background VOCs will be measured by sampling from Station VOC-D located at groundwater 15 pad WQSP-4 (Figure M-78).
+This pad is located approximately one mile southeast (upwind 16 based on the predominant wind direction) of the Exhaust Shaft within the WIPP facility 17 boundary.
+18

-N-3a(2) Sampling Locations for Disposal Room VOC Monitoring
+- 19 N-3a(2) Sampling Locations for Disposal Room VOC Monitoring - For purposes of compliance with Section 310 of Public Law 108-447, the monitoring of airborne

-- For purposes of compliance with Section 310 of Public Law 108-447, the VOC monitoring of - airborne VOCs in underground disposal rooms in which waste has been emplaced will be - performed as follows:
+VOCs in underground disposal rooms in which waste is emplaced will be performed as follows